docker-library/docs/arangodb/content.md

 When using Docker, you need to specify the language you want to initialize the server to on the first run in one of the following ways:

+- From v3.12.2 onward: Append the `--icu-language` startup option to the end of the Docker command, like `docker run ... %%IMAGE%% --icu-language sv` for a Swedish locale.

--	Set the environment variable `LANG` to a locale in the `docker run` command, e.g. `-e LANG=sv` for a Swedish locale.
+-	Set the environment variable `LANG` to a locale in the `docker run` command, e.g. `-e LANG=sv`.

 -	Use an `arangod.conf` configuration file that sets a language and mount it into the container.
 For example, create a configuration file on your host system in which you set `icu-language = sv` at the top (before any `[section]`) and then mount the file over the default configuration file like `docker run -v /your-host-path/arangod.conf:/etc/arangodb3/arangod.conf ...`.

-Note that you cannot set the language using only a startup option on the command-line, like `docker run ... %%IMAGE%% --icu-language sv`.

 If you don't specify a language explicitly, the default is `en_US` up to ArangoDB v3.11 and `en_US_POSIX` from ArangoDB v3.12 onward.